chromadrive/iosdecal-textbook/docs/complex-apps/splitviews.md

 ### Defining a Model

-The next thing we need to do is define a model for the data you want to display.
-For the purposes of this example, let's create a codex of items that you might find in an RPG game.
+The next thing we need to do is define a model for the data we want to display.
+For the purposes of this example, let's create a codex of items that we might find in an RPG game.

 We first need to find a way to represent the items we'll display.
 We'll just define a simple class with some attribute properties about each item.
 Create a new Swift class named `Item`, and replace the code in it with this: